jsherman212/iosdbg/README.md

 ## Getting started

-#### Instructions for compiling on iOS 12 will come when a proper jailbreak is released.1
+#### Instructions for compiling on iOS 12 will come when a proper jailbreak is released.

 #### Theos
 Skip this step if it's already installed on your device.
 I have been using the iOS 9.3 SDK and (currently) the iOS 11.2 SDK to build this project.
 If you use a different SDK, edit the Makefile.